Sunday, November 22, 2015

 This early in the morning, nobody manned the contact station booth, and a wooden sign in the window read “Drive Through.”
 Behind the visitor center a few rangers had already gathered, the first members of the search party.
 Karen recognized Bill Saunders and Dave Coleman, who stood together drinking coffee from Styrofoam cups.
 They waved to her when she drove by, not paying attention to the kid sitting beside her.
 She spotted George Simpson examining a map with two other rangers near the dirt road that led to the rangers’ quarters.
 When she pulled alongside the three, depressing the clutch pedal to let the Jeep idle, George said, “Decided to join us, after all?”

 George leaned forward to peer around Karen’s body, his mouth dropping open at the sight of the boy.
-“Well, I’ll be damned,” George said.
-“Where’d you find him?”
+“Well, I’ll be damned.
+Where’d you find him?”

-The boy sitting beside her said, “Damn.”
+The boy sitting beside her said, “Shit.”

 “You sure this is the kid?”
 George said.
 Addressing the boy, he said, “You’re Dwight Stevens?”

 The kid said, “Dwight?
-No–I’m Danny, Danny Edwards.”
+No, I’m Danny, Danny Edwards.”

 “Take my word for it, George,” Karen said, “this is the kid.”